barumau/pandunia/english/esperanti_i_pandunia.md

 Despite all the critique, Esperanto has its merits and its relative success among auxiliary languages is undeniable.

-## Is Pandunia like Esperanto?

-Many languages have been created in attempt to improve over Esperanto but they have failed to surpass it in popularity.
-Why?

-First of all, Esperanto is not too bad.
-Many people find it easy and it satisfies their need for international friendship and communication.
-So, in fact, many defects of Esperanto are subjective opinions of the critics and consequently the "improvements" don't please everybody.
+## Alphabet

+The alphabet of Esperanto is as follows:

+    A B C Ĉ D E F G Ĝ H Ĥ I J Ĵ K L M N O P R S Ŝ T U Ŭ V Z a b c ĉ d e f g ĝ h ĥ i j ĵ k l m n o p r s ŝ t u ŭ v z

+People often criticize the letters with "hats" because they are not included in the standard keyboards of typewriters, computers and smart devices.
+It is an obvious shortcoming.

+What is often overlooked is that there are two sets of letters: big letters and small letters.
+It's like using two hammers to hit one nail.
+European alphabets (Latin, Greek and Cyrillic) have developed this kind of double symbols.
+Most of the other writing systems get by with only one set of letter-forms.

+The alphabet of Pandunia uses only the small Basic Latin letters.

+    a b c d e f g h i j k l m n o p r s t u w x y z '

+## Eurocentrism

+### Eurocentric grammar

-There are objective defects in Esperanto.
-However the improvements are usually so small that they don't make any real difference.
-Actually Esperanto and most other Western auxiliary languages are pretty much the same.
-They have largely the same vocabulary (with minor differences) and they have in common many of the so called _Standard Average European_ features of grammar.
+Esperanto and most other Western auxiliary languages are pretty much the same.
+They have largely the same Western European vocabulary (with minor differences) and they have in common many of the so called _Standard Average European_ features of grammar, that are shared by French, English, German, Spanish and other languages from West and Central Europe.

 1. Word class is defined by suffixes.
 Verbs, nouns, adjectives and adverbs have their specific endings.
 2. Nouns (or at least pronouns) are inflected for cases such as nominative, dative and accusative.